roemmele/narrative-prediction/README.md

                         Specify the length of generated sequences in terms of the number of sentences.
 Default is one sentence per sequence.
+  --n_context_sents N_CONTEXT_SENTS, -ncont N_CONTEXT_SENTS
+  		    	Specify if the context should be truncated so that
+			only the N most recent sentences are taken into account when generating the next sequence.
+If the model uses feature vectors, the features will still take into account the whole context.
+Default is -1, which means all context sentences will be included.
   --eos_tokens EOS_TOKENS [EOS_TOKENS ...], -eos EOS_TOKENS [EOS_TOKENS ...]
                         If sentence boundaries should be determined by the occurence of specific end-of-sentence tokens, specify